pm4ml/template-rest-pm4ml-core-connector/README.md

 > - aws cli
 > - kubectl
 > - Postman
-> - Access to the environment S3 Bucket
+> - Access to the S3 Bucket of the environment

 1. Sync the S3 Bucket files
 ```sh